 - Emailing a prospective client

-That said, it can be easy to fall back on this phrase out of habit, even when it may not be the best option.
-For example, if you have specific expectations about when you’d like the recipient to get back to you, or what kind of feedback you need from them, other phrases may be more appropriate.
+This phrase can be easy to fall back on out of habit, even when it may not be the best option.
+Other phrases may be more effective if you have specific expectations about when you’d like the recipient to get back to you or what kind of feedback you need.

 7 alternatives to “I look forward to hearing from you”